Table of Contents

 - A 2021 SR evaluating the influence of vegetarian diets on physical performance included 15 studies.(Araújo, 2021) Only 1 study showed a negative effect and in that study the vegetarian diet group had lower caloric intake.
 Eight studies found a benefit in the vegetarian diet group (possibly due to higher carbohydrate intake or better health effects (ie, greater visceral fat loss was seen in one study with patients with diabetes)) and 9 found no difference (some of these included creatine supplementation, a substance that helps with energy production over short time intervals (ie, sprinting or lifting heavy weights) and is typically found in meat products).

 The idea of this diet is to eat meals with 40% carbohydrates, 30% protein, and 30% fat, and to keep your insulin and inflammation-promoting hormones in a healthy zone (of note, I am not aware of any evidence suggesting this is a valid concept).
-The diet limits calories to 1200 & 1500 for women & men daily, respectively.
+The diet limits calories to 1,200 & 1,500 for women & men daily, respectively.
 There are 3 meals & 2 snacks daily.
-One should consume breakfast within 1 hour of waking & should not go more than 5 hours without eating (except overnight).
-This diet encourages low glycemic index carbohydrates, protein from skinless chicken/turkey/fish/egg whites/low-fat dairy/tofu/soy meat substitutes, and plant-based fat options such as nuts/olive oil.
+You should consume breakfast within 1 hour of waking & should not go more than 5 hours without eating (except overnight).
+This diet encourages low glycemic index carbohydrates, protein from skinless chicken/turkey/fish/egg whites/low-fat dairy/tofu/soy meat substitutes, and plant-based fat options such as nuts & olive oil.

-With a firm understanding at this point of what constitutes healthy eating, in the next lesson we will consider practical aspects of doing so in a cost-effective & time-efficient manner.
+With a firm understanding at this point of what constitutes healthy eating, in the next lesson I will discuss practical aspects of doing so in a cost-effective & time-efficient manner.

 - Anton SD, Hida A, Heekin K, et al. Effects of Popular Diets without Specific Calorie Targets on Weight Loss Outcomes: Systematic Review of Findings from Clinical Trials.
 Nutrients.
 2017;9(8):822.
 Published 2017 Jul 31. doi:10.3390/nu9080822